Eastern Finland Wood Product Cluster (ITÄPUU)

 DEVELOPMENT OF A CLT LINTELN BEAM INTO ELEMENT OPENINGS

-The project explores the development of a CLT (cross-laminated timber) lintel beam by utilizing stronger structural lumber grades.
+The project explored the development of a CLT (cross-laminated timber) lintel beam by utilizing stronger structural lumber grades.
 In CLT wall elements, the beams spanning openings often become the limiting factor, requiring replacement with alternative beam solutions such as glued laminated timber (glulam).
 However, this is not always an ideal solution from either a structural or visual standpoint.
+The study aimed to determine whether significantly higher load-bearing capacity could be achieved by using higher lamella strength grades—specifically C35 sawn timber—in a structure where CLT panel lamellas are currently manufactured exclusively from C24 grade timber.

-The production of the CLT beam solution must be designed so that the longitudinal lamellas are larger in both dimension and strength, as they will bear the applied loads, while the intermediate lamellas ensure dimensional stability.
-Currently, there are no standardized Eurocode design rules for holes or notches in CLT beams.
-However, the beam’s strength can be theoretically calculated and validated through testing, ensuring the reliability of the CLT beam’s performance values.
+The manufacturing concept for the CLT beam solution was designed so that the longitudinal lamellas were larger in dimensions and strength, as these carry the applied loads, while the intermediate lamellas were responsible for the dimensional stability of the structure.
+At the time of project implementation, there were no unified Eurocode design rules for holes or notches in CLT beams; however, the beam capacity could still be theoretically calculated and additionally verified through testing, yielding usable result values for the CLT beam.
+In the preliminary test, notched and perforated beams were loaded and compared with a solid beam.

 Standardization of Joint and Structural Solutions & Promotion of Export